che30/TodoList/README.md

    To get a local copy up and running follow these simple example steps.
 # Setup
 - Clone the project locally.
+- Run `npm install` followed by  `yarn install` to download all dependencies for the To-do list project.
 - Type the command `cd TodoList`
-- run the command   `yarn install`
+- -Run `npx webpack --watch` to compile all the Js code.
-- Use any browser of your choice, copy the absolute path of the  `index.html` and type in the search bar
+- Use any browser of your choice to open the index.html file (double click on it and options appear then you chose)

 ## Live Demo

 - [Live Demo Link](https://che30.github.io/TodoList/)